 As your site’s foundation, your theme is going to have a huge effect on your site’s performance.

 Big bloated themes will make your site load slow, while optimized themes will ensure that it loads fast.

 So…how do you choose an optimized theme?

 First, you can check Tidy Repo’s huge performance test of 100+ themes.
 While this database doesn’t cover every theme, it provides a ton of data for many popular themes.

-For example, you can see that the Astra theme is one of the fastest themes out there:
+For example, you can see that the Astra theme is one of the fastest WordPress theme out there: